 The programme of study is divided into modules.
-Each module is assigned a number of credit points (ECTS = European Credit Transfer Scheme) that relates to the hours of formal teaching plus the recommended time for private study (1ECTS = 20 hours of total student effort).
+Each module is assigned a number of credit points (ECTS = European Credit Transfer Scheme) that relates to the hours of formal teaching plus the recommended time for private study (1 ECTS = 20 hours of total student effort).
 For each part you will take certain core and compulsory modules and a selection of approved optional modules to give a minimum of 60 ECTS.
-A compulsory module is one that you must take (but need not pass though a mark of 25% or higher is required for progression) whilst a core module is one that you must take and pass to progress to the next level of study.

 The Zoology degree has three advisory pathways from part 2: General Zoology (General), Cellular & Developmental Zoology (Cell/Dev) and Ecological & Evolutionary Zoology (Eco/Evo).
-The pathways are just suggested groups of modules whose subject matter cover the pathway themes; you may select your own choice of modules at each level to reflect your development of interests in Biology.
+The pathways are suggested groups of modules whose subject matter cover the pathway themes; you may select your own choice of modules at each level to reflect your development of interests in Zoology.
 The selection of modules is in consultation with your tutor and must conform to the degree programme regulations and undertaking prerequisite modules for more advanced FHEQ Level 5 and 6 modules.